google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 </div>
 </div>

-## Add Images to Site
+## Add Images to the Site

 Sites without images can be a little boring.
 There are two types of images:

-*  Content images and,
-*  Stylistic images.

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.add-images %}

-Content images are images that are in-line in the document and are used to convey extra information about the content.
+*  Content images &mdash; Images that are in-line in the document and are used to convey extra information about the content.
-Stylistic images are often used to make the site look better, often these are background images, patterns and gradients.
+*  Stylistic images &mdash; images are often used to make the site look better, often these are background images, patterns and gradients.

-## Add Stylistic images
+### Add Stylistic images

 Stylistic images are images that are not needed as part of the core content.